-- Switch assignment for the spoiler mix function c. - Delay for the mix function deployment or retraction d. - Output travel settings for the individual servos e.
+- Flight mode setting configuration - b.
+Curve type icon - c.
+Switch assignment for the spoiler mix function - d.
+Delay for the mix function deployment or retraction - e.
+Output travel settings for the individual servos

 If your wing configuration has 4 flap surfaces and you only want the outer flaps (the set furthest from the fuselage) to move with the elevator with this mix then set the "Mix Output" for columns "S2" and "S3" to 0%.
 This setting will not allow the "S2" or "S3" flaps to move with the elevator mix function.